shurrey/Blackboard-docsSite/learn/rest/getting-started/framework.md

 ---
 layout: post
 title: "Blackboard REST API Framework"
-purple-text-title: "The Blackboard REST API Framework"
 id: learn-rest-gs-framework
 categories: Learn Rest
 author: Mark O'Neil
 ---

+# The Blackboard REST API Framework

 Blackboard’s new REST API Framework is a giant step forward for integrating with Blackboard Learn.
 By moving the integration from in-process code to a